ShawnClake/UserExtended/readme.md

 ## Feature List
 * Backend Role/Group management
-* Advanced page restriction using groups
+* Advanced page restriction using groups, roles, users, and IP addresses.
+* Modules can be used to inject user code or develop an user API for your plugin
 * Friends lists.
 You can send friend requests and block/delete/accept friends
 * User Utility functions which can be used across your own plugins
 * User profiles and a profile comment system